 Indonesian General Guidelines for Corporate Governance (PUGKI)

-CIMB Niaga applies the principles and recommendations of the 2021 PUGKI based on the “apply or explain” approach with the following details of implementation at the Bank:
+CIMB Niaga applies the principles and recommendations of the 2021 PUGKI based on an “apply or explain” approach, with the following implementation details at the Bank:

 Principle 1: